Carter County License Hearing Guide

 Carter DUI License Suspension & ALR Hearing: Protect Your Driving Privileges

-A DUI arrest in Carter, Tennessee can trigger two separate legal processes: a criminal case in court and an administrative action against your driver's license.
+A DUI arrest in Carter County, Tennessee can trigger two separate legal processes: a criminal case in court and an administrative action against your driver's license.
 This guide focuses on the administrative side – specifically, how to fight the potential suspension of your license after a DUI arrest.
 While your criminal case focuses on proving guilt beyond a reasonable doubt, the administrative action has a lower burden of proof and can result in license suspension even if you're ultimately found not guilty in criminal court.

 Time is of the essence.
 You need to act quickly to protect your driving privileges.
 This guide provides the information you need to understand the process and take the necessary steps.